Judgment in the birth community: Fitting in after a cesarean

 I created VBAC Facts, and I ultimately developed educational programs, so parents, birth professionals, and even medical providers could get the actual facts.
 The actual statistics.
 The actual recommendations.
 Rather than basing their opinion on someone else’s personal risk assessment of what was “safe” or “risky.”

-And sometimes what other people think – like the Head of Obstetrics at your hospital or your hospital administrator – can set of the tone of your facility and even if they “allow” you to attend VBAC.
+And sometimes what other people think – like the Head of Obstetrics at your hospital or your hospital administrator – can set the tone of your facility and even if they “allow” you to attend VBAC.

 And for pregnant people, it can be the well-intended, but misinformed opinion of their friends and family.
 And that judgment and disapproval is enough to persuade some mothers to schedule a repeat cesarean just to keep the family peace.